nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to clear all entries
+1. User requests to clear all entries.
-2. AddressBook clears all entries
+2. AddressBook clears all entries.

    Use case ends.